-41.01 This agreement shall be for a term of three (3) years with effect from January 1, 2014 until December 31, 2016 inclusive and shall remain in full force and effect from year to year following the expiration of the term until either party gives the other party written notice of desire to change, amend, or terminate such Agreement.
+41.01 This agreement shall be for a term of three (3) years with effect from January 1, 2017 until December 31, 2019 inclusive and shall remain in full force and effect from year to year following the expiration of the term until either party gives the other party written notice of desire to change, amend, or terminate such Agreement.
 Upon receipt of such notice the Employer and the Union shall furnish to each other within sixty (60) days particulars of any changes or amendments they may desire in the Agreement.

-IN WITNESS WHEREOF the parties hereto have caused this Agreement to be executed this a 4 day of June, 2015.
+IN WITNESS WHEREOF the parties hereto have caused this Agreement to be executed this 8th day of November 2017.

 For the EMPLOYER:

+Kevin Murdoch

-CHAIR, GVLRA
+BOARD CHAIR, GVLRA

+Tara Ney

-DIRECTOR, GVLRA
+BOARD DIRECTOR, GVLRA

+Paddy Bradley

 EXECUTIVE DIRECTOR, GVLRA

-Sealed with the seal of the International Alliance of Theatrical Stage Employees and Moving Picture Machine Operators of the United States and Canada, Local 168 in the presence of:
+Alliance of Theatrical Stage Employees and e United States and Canada, Local 168 in the

 For the UNION:

+George Scott

-PRESIDENT, I.A.
-T.S.E.
+PRESIDENT, I.A.T.S.E.
 Local 168

-SECRETARY-TREASURER, LA.T.S.E.
+Laurie Edmundson

+SECRETARY-TREASURER.
+I.A.T.S.E.
 Local 168